-Element Design Purpose Key 2019 Actions Base Salary Fixed compensation component.
+Element Design Purpose Key 2020 Actions Base Salary Fixed compensation component.
 Reviewed annually and adjusted as appropriate.
 Intended to attract and retain executives with proven skills and leadership abilities that will enable us to be successful.
-None of our NEOs received an increase in base salary for 2019.
+Base salaries for NEOs were adjusted to align with peers.
 Annual Incentive Award (Target Bonus) Variable, performance-based compensation component.
 Payable based on business results and individual performance.
 Intended to motivate and reward executives for successful execution of strategic priorities.
-Targets as a percentage of base salary were established at the beginning of 2019 for each NEO, with payments reflecting achievement of our key strategic objectives as determined by the Compensation Committee.
-None of our NEOs received an increase in target bonus opportunity for 2019.
+Targets as a percentage of base salary were established at the beginning of 2020 for each NEO, with payments reflecting achievement of our key corporate goals and individual performance as determined by the Compensation Committee.
 Long-Term Incentive Awards (Target Equity) Variable, at-risk compensation component.
-Delivered in 2019 as RSUs, time-vested options and performance-vested options, the value of which will depend on share price performance.
+Delivered in 2020 as timevested RSUs and options and performance awards, the value of which will depend on share price performance and achievement of stretch targets.
 Intended to motivate and reward executives for long-term Company financial performance and enhanced long-term shareholder value by balancing compensation opportunity and risk, while encouraging sustained performance and retention.
-Equity awards granted in 2019 to NEOs were targeted at competitive levels commensurate with the high performance and experience of the executive team to encourage exceptional future performance and provide retention value.
+Equity awards granted in 2020 to NEOs were targeted at competitive levels commensurate with the high performance and experience of the executive team to encourage exceptional future performance and provide retention value.

-Compensation Mix (CEO and other NEOs)
+Compensation Mix (CEO, Executive Chairman and other NEOs)